David de Sola Pool: Family

 His wife, Tamar de Sola Pool, was the daughter of R. Chaim Hirschensohn.
 She was a National President of Hadassah Women's Zionist Organization of America and a prominent leader in her own right.

 His son, Ithiel de Sola Pool, was a pioneer in the development of social science and founder of the political-science department at the Massachusetts Institute of Technology.
-His daughter, Naomi de Sola Pool, is a physician.
-Richard (Dick) Rodstein, his grandson, is a voice-over announcer.